pridiltal/templatehub/README.md

 # templatehub

 This package provides Rmarkdown templates for academic purposes.
+Copyright (C) 2017 Rob J Hyndman.
+Modified by Priyanga Dilini Talagala for personal use.

 It contains